microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getinaccessiblecloudpcreports.md

 ## Examples

-### Example 1: Get inaccessible Cloud PC reports in a specific region
+### Example 1: Get reports of inaccessible Cloud PCs in a specific region

+The following example shows how to get reports of inaccessible Cloud PCs in a specific region.

 #### Request